ablwr/internetgirlfriend_club/cfp.md

 - Title
 - Story or links to other material
 - Name, or fake name, or total anonymity request.
 - If using your real name, feel free to send me a path to use as a hyperlink.

 ### Submission Restrictions

-- The narrative must have taken place on an internet that existed earlier than 2004.
+- The narrative must have taken place on an internet that existed earlier than September 26, 2006.
 - Submissions should be informal (like talking to a friend), but formality (e.g. academic analysis) is okay too.
 E.g., text narratives need not be verbose -- 200 words will do, although longform submissions are also welcome.
 Just letting you know, this is chill.

 ### Submission Conclusions